Rule-Beating

 Muller, Jerry Z. (2018).
 The Tyranny of Metrics.
 Princeton University Press.
 ISBN: 978-0-691-17472-5.

-- Comprehensive documentation of rule-beating across education, medicine, policing, finance, and military; argues for blending quantitative metrics with qualitative judgement
+- Comprehensive documentation of rule-beating across education, medicine, policing, and finance

 -